kap14275819/Glossary-of-Tech-Terms/README.md

 ## Explanation of the three Paradigms:
+#### There are many different types of programming that have been developed over the years.
+Each programming language falls into one of three programming paradigms: event-driven, procedural, or object-orientated.
+These three categories help the development of new, efficient and error-free programming languages.
 ### Procedural:
 #### Procedural paradigms is where programs are broken down into procedures or functions.
 Procedural programming uses multiple procedures that are linked to the main program.
 Each procedure has a specific purpose and is called by the main program when a user enters the command to do so or a specific critera is met.
 This usually directly instructs a computer to complete a specific task that you want it to do in logical steps.